 In April 2016 the City of Edmonton announced a new initiative to prioritize health innovation and build Edmonton as “Canada’s Health City”.
 The strategy aims to: create an ecosystem that attracts, retains and supports health-related talent; increases access to capital for health-related projects; and accelerates commercialization of health technology and research created in Edmonton.

-The total healthcare expenditure in Alberta was $21.7 billion in 2017.
-This equated to $5,012 per person annually – the second-highest per capita spending on healthcare in the country.
+The total healthcare expenditure in Alberta was $20.6 billion in 2020.
+This equated to $4,714 per person annually.

 of all Albertan Life Science companies